Skip to main content

 The Montane Yukon Arctic Ultra will follow the Yukon Quest trail, the trail of the world’s toughest Sled Dog Race.

 The trail will be marked.
 However, if there is fresh snow or a lot of wind it will be difficult to find the trail.
 If you want to enhance your ability to understand your orientation, we recommend you use a GPS.
-You will find necessary co-ordinates and more information on the race course in the “Trail Description” (see “Service” section).
+Once ready, you will find necessary co-ordinates and more information on the race course in the “Trail Description” (see “Service” section).

 Start time, date and location

-The Montane Yukon Arctic Ultra 2024 will start on February 4th.
-The time for the start is 10:30 AM.
+The Montane Yukon Arctic Ultra 2025 will start on February 2nd.
+The preliminary time for the start is 1:30 PM.

 Training Course (mandatory for athletes without extreme cold weather experience)